petenorth/graalvm-native-image-pipeline/README.md

 # graalvm-native-image-pipeline

-This was inspired by this tweet https://twitter.com/rauchg/status/1024013053153570816 and the accompany code snippet https://t.co/vgHvdGqCy4 .
+This was inspired by this tweet https://twitter.com/rauchg/status/1024013053153570816 and the accompanying code snippet https://t.co/vgHvdGqCy4 .

 Initially (as can be seen in the Jenkinsfile) I wanted the slave to be a GraalVM enabled slave capable of producing the native image that I could then copy into a scratch image.
 The problem with runnning the native image executable on the slave is that the scratch image requires a statically linked executable (the scratch image is missing a lot of the dynamically linked libraries) and it seems that the native-image executable when run with the --static flag doesn't know where to find stuff on RHEL/Centos (even after installing lots of stuff!), so I stuck with the Ubuntu Dockerfile example used in the links above.